adamrmoss/edu-basic/docs/noise-synthesis-system.md

 Each enabled LFSR generates a bitstream:
 - Steps according to its polynomial and current state
 - Outputs a single bit per step (0 or 1)
-- Can be inverted before combination
+- Can be inverted before combination (via invert bits)
+- Stepping rate controlled by decimation factor

 ### 2. Decimation
 Decimation selectively samples LFSR outputs:
 - **Purpose**: Create sub-audio-rate patterns for pitched noise
-- **Mechanism**: Only every Nth sample is taken from the LFSR stream
+- **Mechanism**: Only every Nth sample is taken from the LFSR stream (where N = decimation factor)
 - **Effect**: When decimation is high (e.g., ÷16), the pattern repeats at an audible rate, creating pitched noise
 - **Interaction**: Decimation applies before combination, so each LFSR can have independent decimation (if supported)
+- **Relationship to POKEY**: Similar to POKEY's clock division, but decoupled from frequency control

 ### 3. Logical Combination (COMB)
 The COMB field defines how LFSR outputs are combined: